It’s not uncommon to have hail storms in Malaysia, especially with global warming in the picture.

 Subscribe to our new Telegram channel for the latest stories and updates.

-Things got a bit chilly in Malaysia this week when hail showers were reported in parts of Kedah, Perak and the Klang Valley.
+Things got a bit chilly in our nation’s capital on Monday (24 January) when hail showers were reported in Kuala Lumpur and other parts of the Klang Valley.

-Fortunately, no injuries or severe property damage were reported from the event.
+As far as we’ve checked, no serious injuries or severe property damage were reported from the event.

 What the ‘hail’ is going on?

 Though rare, it’s not too uncommon for hail storms to occur here in these parts of the world.

 MetMalaysia explained that it’s quite normal for hail to rain down across the country.
 This usually occurs as a localised event or is limited to only a few areas that are covered by cumulonimbus clouds.